The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 \subsection{Summary}

-Table \ref{summary} summarizes features of the most important apportionment methods.
+Table~\ref{summary} summarizes features of the most important apportionment methods.

-In addition to the five traditional divisor methods discussed by Huntington, we have included the two others introduced by Agnew, one of which (the Method of Identric Means) is equivalent to our recommended entropic apportionment method at the level of awarding seats.
+In addition to the five traditional divisor methods discussed by Huntington, we have included the two others mentioned by Agnew, one of which (the Method of Identric Means) is equivalent to our recommended entropic apportionment method at the level of awarding seats.

-Notice that the SD and GD methods, and also the HM and MF methods, are dual in the sense of the roles played by the $a_s$ and $q_s$ (proportional to the $p_s$) in their respective pairwise comparison tests.
+Notice that the SD and GD methods, and also the HM and MF methods, and the primal entropic (IM) and dual entropic (LM) methods, are dual in the sense of the roles played by the $a_s$ and $q_s$ (proportional to the $p_s$) in their respective pairwise comparison tests.
 The EP method is self-dual in this sense, which was a principal selling point for Huntington.

-The MF and EP methods, and also the IM and LM methods, are dual in the sense of the roles played by the $a_s$ and $q_s$ in the global optimization criteria, while the GR method is self-dual in this sense.
+The MF and EP methods, and also the IM and LM methods, are dual in a different sense, that of the roles played by the $a_s$ and $q_s$ in the global optimization criteria, while the GR method is self-dual in this sense.

+However, in our view, neither of these notions of duality is particularly important, because the apportionments $\bv{a}$ and quotas $\bv{q}$ play asymmetric roles in the representational weights, and in the relative entropy itself.